Wembley Arena: History

 Ice hockey was introduced to the Empire Pool in October 1934.

+In 1940 the Empire Pool was used to billet several hundred Gibraltarian evacuees who were removed from Gibraltar as the Fortress was extensively reinforced in expectation of heavy Axis attack and possible Invasion.

 In October 1976, the Empire Pool was awarded Grade II Listed status, protecting it and recognising it as a building of special architectural interest, technological innovation and virtuosity.
 On 1 February 1978, the Empire Pool was renamed Wembley Arena.